All Products

 Data preview

-If you have the permission to query data in the current table, you can use the data preview feature to query only the results corresponding to fields for which you have select permission.
+• Data preview: If you have the permissions to query data in the current table, you can use the data preview feature.
+You can query only the results for fields for which you have permissions for SELECT statements, including field-level and row-level permissions.
 You can preview the first 50 data entries.
-For information on how to request permission, see the referenced document.
+For more information about how to request permissions, see Request, renew, and return table permissions.

 You can search or filter the filtered data by field, search, view single row data details, perform automatic column width adjustment and row-column transformation operations.
 You can also click the sort icon after the field to perform No Sort, Ascending, or Descending operations.
 Double-click the field value to copy the field value with one click.